-- Add the brownie mixture to a small parchment lined 8x8 dish and before pressing, add remaining 1/2 cup roughly roughly chopped walnuts and cacao nibs and toss to combine and evenly distribute.
+- Add the brownie mixture to a small parchment lined 8×8 dish (as original recipe is written // adjust if altering batch size) and before pressing, add remaining 1/2 cup roughly chopped walnuts (as original recipe is written // use remaining 1/3 of walnuts if altering batch size) and cacao nibs and toss to combine and evenly distribute.
 Then press down with hands until it is flat and firm.
 I like laying down a piece of plastic wrap to prevent sticking and get it really flat.

 - Lift parchment paper to remove brownies from dish and use hands to slightly squeeze in the sides to create a smaller square – this will make the brownies slightly thicker and more dense.

-- Transfer back to dish and place in freezer or fridge to chill for 10-15 minutes before cutting into 12 even squares (If adding ganache, slice afterwards!).
+- Transfer back to dish and place in freezer or fridge to chill for 10-15 minutes before cutting into 12 (amount as original recipe is written // adjust if altering batch size) even squares (If adding ganache, slice afterwards!).

 - FOR THE GANACHE: Add almond milk to a mixing bowl and microwave for 45 seconds or until very warm.
 Alternatively, heat in a small saucepan until just simmering, then transfer to mixing bowl.

 - Immediately add chocolate to warm milk and loosely cover.
 Don’t touch for 2 minutes so it can melt.